-For those reasons, all Fundrise investments are designed to deliver the best returns along a 5+ year timeframe.
+For those reasons, Fundrise’s platform is designed to best serve investors who hold their investments over a 5+ year timeframe.
 We plan for our funds to liquidate their underlying assets only when we have the right market conditions — ideally when sales will deliver favorable returns to our investors, and hopefully never when those sales would be forced and undervalued.
 That timing is inherently unpredictable.

-- However, please note that any redemptions processed before an investment is five years old will be subject to a redemption discount, which will remain in the fund for the benefit of fellow investors, not paid to Fundrise.
-After five years, investors can request to redeem their shares at any time for their full value, with no redemption discount applied.
-The full discount structure looks like this:
+- However, any redemptions processed before an investment is five years old will be subject to a penalty.
+After five years, investors can request to redeem their shares at any time for their full value, with no penalty applied.
+The full penalty structure looks like this:

-- It’s important to note that while under normal market conditions we seek to provide our investors with liquidity through the redemption program, during a financial crisis, investors should expect us to pause the redemption program long enough to allow enough time for whatever events may unfold.
+- It’s important to note that while under normal market conditions we seek to provide our investors with liquidity through the redemption plan, during a financial crisis, investors should expect us to pause the redemption plan long enough to allow enough time for whatever events may unfold.
 You can learn more about how Fundrise may act in a financial crisis here.